d3s-trento/crystal/README.md

 # Crystal
 Crystal is an interference-resilient ultra-low power data collection protocol for wireless sensor networks (WSN) especially efficient in applications generating sparse aperiodic traffic.
-It was shown to achieve over 99.999% packet delivery rate in presence of Wi-Fi interference with per-mille radio duty cycle in some real-world applications.
+It was shown to achieve over 99.999% packet delivery ratio in presence of Wi-Fi interference with per-mille radio duty cycle in some real-world applications.
 Crystal uses Glossy as underlying communication and time-synchronization primitive.

 Crystal got the [2nd prize](https://iti-testbed.tugraz.at/blog/page/11/ewsn-18-dependability-competition-final-results/) at the EWSN'18 Dependability Competition!